Global virtual teams

 In the field of Consumer Neuroscience and Psychology we aim to decipher the mechanisms of decision processes underlying vendor-customer interaction.
 Currently, we are working on a number of research projects:

-- Willingness-to-pay.
-We are developing implicit tools from neuroscience to measure WTP (“NeuroPricing®”).
-Consumers often do not state their true value perception when asked in a price questionnaire.
-Brain scans allow direct observation of brain activity without conscious interference and social desirability.
-Our goal is to further develop existing algorithms and research approaches using the brain scanning methodologies EEG and fNIRS as well as scalable implicit reaction time-based approaches.
-This work is conducted in collaboration with Prof. Dr. Steven Scholte from the University of Amsterdam
+- Willingness to pay.
+We develop implicit tools using neuroscience to measure value perception ("NeuroPricing™").
+Consumers often do not indicate their true value perception when filling out a price questionnaire.
+Brain scans allow direct observation of brain activity without conscious influence or social desirability.
+Our goal is to further develop existing algorithms and research approaches using brain scan methods EEG and fNIRS as well as scalable implicit reaction time-based approaches.
+This work is done in collaboration with Prof. Dr. Steven Scholte from the University of Amsterdam and macs Software GmbH from Zimmern ob Rottweil.

 The HFU Business School at Furtwangen University has made its know-how of the Chinese economy and international business contacts available to the broader public since 2004.
 A broad network of well-known partner universities and firms active in China has grown up over the years, is actively maintained and is continually expanded.
 These contacts and the related know-how are available through the China Institute.